ThinkingStudios/ObsidianUI/README.md

 ### Import inside a project

-Add this to your `build.gradle` in addition of the base Forge mod `build.gradle`:
+Add this to your `build.gradle` in addition of the base mod `build.gradle`:

 ```groovy
 repositories {